Bill Calhoun, Academic Director

 Review Professor Pereira's full CV

 Professor Lindinalva Amaro Barbosa, MA

 Professor Lindinalva Amaro Barbosa received a master's degree in linguistics from the State University of Bahia.
 The title of her monograph was "The Afro-Religious Poetics of Abdias do Nascimento."
 Professor Barbosa currently works as a researcher at the Center for Afro-Oriental Studies of the Federal University of Bahia.
 From 2003 to 2007, she worked as a researcher at the Palmares Cultural Foundation of the Culture Ministry of the State of Bahia.
-Professor Barbosa has extensive experience teaching and researching black literature, educational and cultural plurality, Black Resistance, and identity and religions of the African matrix.
-Her publications include: Quilombo de Palavras (Marroon Community of Words) (2000) and "Black and Indigenous Religious Dimensions" (2005).
-Professor Barbosa has presented several papers at scholarly congresses such as: "Through the Waters of the Atlantic Ocean Sail Verses of Freedom: Pan-African Echoes in the Afro Brazilian Literature" and "Maternal Courage - Identities of Race and Gender in Black Poetics" (2007).
+Professor Barbosa has extensive experience teaching and researching black literature, educational and cultural plurality, black resistance, and identity and religions of the African matrix.
+Her publications include Quilombo de Palavras (Maroon Community of Words) (2000) and "Black and Indigenous Religious Dimensions" (2005).
+Professor Barbosa has presented at scholarly congresses several papers such as "Through the Waters of the Atlantic Ocean Sail Verses of Freedom: Pan-African Echoes in the Afro-Brazilian Literature" and "Maternal Courage — Identities of Race and Gender in Black Poetics" (2007).

 Review Professor Barbosa's full CV

 Professor Linda Maria de Pontes Gondim, PhD